Forms & Resources

 As a UMD student, you represent the University community.
 The University holds students to a high standard both on and off campus.
 Accordingly, conduct not representative of those standards may result in appropriate sanctions.

 A hold may be placed on a student account to ensure compliance with meetings or sanctions as assigned.
 To check holds on your account, click here.
 To resolve a registration hold, please contact the Office of Student Conduct.

 Release of Information

 As a student, your educational records are protected.
-To share information with parents or family members, the student involved must have a FERPA Information Release waiver on file.
+To share information with parents or family members, the student involved should have a FERPA Information Release waiver on file.